All wine glasses are equal but, some are more equal than others.

 With seven basic types in use today, as well as an array of variations in the thickness of the glass and rim, figuring out the issue of size requires some wine knowledge.

-The difference in sizes and shapes of the seven different types of stemware in use today, including Port, Sherry, red wine, white wine, Champagne and two specialised red wine glasses, the Burgundy and the Bordeaux, determine what kind of wine they are most suitable for.
+The difference in sizes and shapes of the seven different types of stemware in use today, including Port, Sherry, red wine, white wine, Champagne and two specialised glasses for red wine, the Burgundy and the Bordeaux, determine what kind of wine they are most suitable for.

 Wide bowls are ideal for red wines as they expose more wine to air and more aroma reaches your nose.
 This is in contrast with narrower bowls that are more suitable for white wines.
 To allow the “science” to work, a wine glass should never be filled to capacity or it will taste tight and closed-off.

-Stemless wine glasses have in recent years enjoyed increased popularity.
+It depends on what kind of wine you will be drinking.
+Stemless glasses have in recent years enjoyed increased popularity.
 They are welcomed by sommeliers as a useful addition to the glassware industry.
 They are less likely to break, easy to store and fit better into the dishwasher.
 The versatility of these glasses make them suitable for red wine as well as other beverages like water and soft drinks.

 Although it is mostly a matter of personal preference, stemless glasses are less ideal for white wine and rosé.
 This is because they can increase the wine’s temperature.
 Holding the bowl, instead of the stem, warms up the glass which then warms up the wine.